The legislation identifies and protects places and objects that are of cultural heritage significance to the State of Victoria including:

 It is not the intention of the Heritage Overlay to prevent development or works to or within places of cultural heritage significance.
 The focus of the Overlay is to preserve the identified cultural heritage significance of a place.
 In the majority of cases, there is scope to modify or refurbish a property without impacting upon the identified cultural heritage significance of a place.

 Property owners and developers are strongly encouraged to discuss their development proposals with the Council prior to committing to a project.
 For more detailed development proposals, an appointment may be arranged with a heritage advisor.
-For more information, please contact the Planning and Development Branch on 03 5832 9700.
+For more information, please contact the Building and Planning Department on 03 5832 9730.